SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

   />
 ```

-The enhancement can be configured by passing an configuration object.
+The enhancement can be configured by passing a configuration object.
 You could pass `['1']` to initially select the item with the `id: '1'`:

 ```javascript
 ...